CayleighLeishman/CSE-397/Week01CareerPrepGettingWordOutGoals.md

 The main thing I noticed was the layout of their resume.
 I struggle to know how to space things out in my resume, so following their layout may help me narrow down what is essential to share on one page.

-(One example of formatting: I had my languages and soft skills off to the left, while most of them would include the skills under a project, or in their header.Just as long as its not off to the side.)
+(One example of formatting: I had my languages and soft skills off to the left, while most of them would include the skills under a project, or in their header.Just as long as it's not off to the side.)

-Also, I think I would get rid of the blue and just stick with the black colour and try for a format and layout similar to their resume.
+Also, I would get rid of the blue and just stick with the black colour and try for a format and layout similar to their resume.

 Other things:

 * Utilize bullet points
 * Put contact under my name across the page rather than in a corner.
-* Someone also shared a note with me to put a more recent project on my resume.
+* Someone also shared a note about putting more recent projects on my resume.

 Something all of the students seem to do differently is where they put different sections.
 (For example: some Students put their Education at the top rather than showcasing their projects first.)